frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Some of the punctuation keys use non-standard shift mappings.
 The SYMS layer does this for the numbers also.
 See `shift_defs.h`.

-There are a number of combos on this layer, to make typing more comfortable in some cases.
-While QMK combos are awesome, I have a userspace implementation called "comboroll" for space reasons &ndash; it uses about 2kbytes less than QMK combos.
-QMK combos can be enabled instead in `rules.mk`.
-See `comboroll.c` and `combo_defs.h`.
+There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
+See `combo_defs.h`.

 ### SYMS